Preston VanLoon hasn’t always been an expert when it comes to forgiveness.

 “I’m no different than the person next to me.
 We all know what it’s like to be hurt.
 We all know what it’s like to hurt others,” he said.
 “Forgiveness, though, is a very humbling thing because it changes our lives.

-His new book, “The Path to Forgiveness,” is for individuals who are struggling with an unjust painful experience and are in need of healing and hope in their lives, according to VanLoon, who dedicated the book to his mother, who died six years ago.
+VanLoon said his new book, “The Path to Forgiveness,” is for individuals who are struggling with an unjust painful experience and are in need of healing and hope in their lives.
+He dedicated the book to his mother, who died six years ago.

 A book signing is planned from noon to 3 p.m.
 Saturday at Barnes & Noble in Bismarck.